DeivLP/Java-MusicDB/README.md

 # Java MusicDB

-* Fisrt open the sql file in the SQL archive with MySQL or other SQL editor.

-* Create DB and open PHPMyAdmin to see your databse.

-* Open Netbeans or whatever you want and open the project.

-* Then tou are ready to run the project.

-* Please ignore the images.
+* Firts at all open MySQL or other editor and run de sql file and create the database.

+* Then start xampp control and apache and mysql servers.
+Now click in apache admin and once you have did it you should click in phpMyadmin to administrate your database and see the files saved.

+* Last step is run the project with netbeans or eclipse and start to save your songs.